xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img007.png)

 SR LSP Optimizers are supported on SRv6 policies, in the same manner as SR policies.
-The following demonstrates using the SR LSP Optimizers to minimize the TE Path metric of a selected SRv6 policy.
+The following demonstrates the use of SR LSP Optimizers to minimize the TE Path metric of a selected SRv6 policy.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-img008.png)